 City/county/state Law Enforcement

 Under Title IX Regulations, if the crime committed is of a gender-based nature or sexual violence, the victim will be directed towards the Director of Human Resources located in the Business Office and the Title IX Coordinator, The Campus Title IX Coordinator, Jennifer Reichart, Executive Director of Diversity, Inclusion, Equity, and Belonging (DIEB) is located in (N186A).
-The victim will be advised of their rights and accommodationsStudents committing crimes are subject to the all applicable laws and College policies.
+The victim will be advised of their rights and accommodations.
+Students committing crimes are subject to the all applicable laws and College policies.
 Student Rights and Responsibilities are found in the Student Handbook

 .